janheindejong/cwhelper/README.md

 ## About

 I created this as an exercise to learn [Rust](https://rust-lang.org).
-The inspiration came from a bout of frustration trying to find the last missing words in last years' NRC Econogram.
+The inspiration came from a bout of frustration trying to find the final missing words in last year's NRC Econogram.

 ## Development